Chapter 7

 1. Task 1: An archive file containing a README document as well as any files or information needed as part of the backup of the Ubuntu web application installed in Lab 6.

-2. Task 2: The URL and password of your Checkmk instance, clearly showing data from both FRONTEND and BACKEND.
+2. Task 2: The URL of your Munin instance, clearly showing data from both FRONTEND and BACKEND.

 3. Task 3: A GitLab/GitHub repository URL and a URL of the website containing those files.
 Make sure the instructor is added to the repository as maintainers.
 They should be able to push to the repository and automatically see the website get updated.